 Approval Process.

 The Planning Commission shall consider applications for a conditional use permit in a public meeting and shall make a decision on the proposed conditional use, evaluating the application in accordance with the standards in subsection D below.

+MAILED NOTICE.
+Courtesy notice shall be mailed ten (10) days prior to the public meeting to adjacent and surrounding Property Owners within 300 feet of the subject property’s boundary.
+The Property Owner or agent must provide the Planning Department with an electronic list of each Property Owner of record of each Parcel located entirely or partly within the 300 feet of the subject property’s boundary.
+The addresses for neighboring Property Owners must be as shown on the most recently available Salt Lake County tax assessment rolls.
+Any defect in such courtesy mailed notice shall not affect or invalidate any hearing or action by the Planning Commission on the Conditional Use Permit.

 The Planning Commission shall take action in the form of approval, modified approval or denial on applications for conditional uses.
 Unless otherwise designated, a decision by the Planning Commission approving a conditional use application authorizes the director to proceed with approval of the land development plan.

-The Planning Commission shall take action on a complete conditional use permit application within a reasonable time frame, not to exceed 90 days from the date the application was first heard by the Planning Commission unless a further extension of time is requested by the applicant.

 Failure by the applicant to provide information that has been requested by the Planning Commission or the Director to resolve conflicts with the standards in Subsection D may result in an application being denied.

 The Director, under authority of the Planning Commission, shall grant final approval of conditional use permit applications after all of the conditions and requirements of the preliminary approval have been met.
 Applications with a land development plan element shall not receive final conditional use approval until the land development plan has been approved by the director.
 As a condition of preliminary approval, the Planning Commission may require that final land development plan be brought before the Planning Commission for final approval.